melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

+## Operational characteristics

+- All motors X,Y,Z,E0,Z2
+- SD Card
+- Bed and hotend Temp
+- Z probe, filament runout and end stops
+- Heat bed heater (inverted pin, **be very careful and make sure you have the line #define HEATER_BED_INVERTING TRUE**)
+- Hotend heater
+- EEPROM emulated on SD Card
+- Wifi UART
+- Buzzer
+- Touch Screen

+## To do list

+- LCD FSMC (now inverted and small)
+- Power Loss detect (maybe works)
+- I2C EEPROM (soft I2C, is connected to pins of the FSMC interface PG0, PG1)
+- SPI Flash

+## Notes
+- For now this version uses the pin assignment of the MKS robin
+- This version is not supported by the stock bootloader, you will need a USB debugger(ST-LINK).
+- SWD pins are abaliable on Z+(PA13 SWDIO) and Z-(PA14 SWCLK) end stops, you need to connect some cables before the resistor next to the connector.
+Images coming soon.
+- **Be careful and never connect 3.3V of your USB debugger.**
+- If this is your first time uploading the code, you must be remove the jumper from JP1

 ## Building Marlin 2.0